Josef Kieffer: Second World War

 The experience of the agent John Starr illustrates Kieffer's methods of getting information from the SOE agents he had in his custody.
 Starr was arrested by the Germans in Dijon on 18 July 1943.
-He was shot in the thigh and foot while he was trying to escape and was beaten, tortured, starved, and transferred from prison to prison.
+He was shot in the thigh and foot while he was trying to escape, and was beaten, tortured, starved, and transferred from prison to prison.
 Starr arrived at Avenue Foch in late September still on crutches.
 He was met by Vogt who, like Kieffer and most of his people, dressed in civilian clothes.
-Vogt gave Starr tea and lunch and interrogated him in a friendly manner.
+Vogt gave Starr tea and lunch, and interrogated him in a friendly manner.
 He introduced Starr to Gilbert Norman, another SOE agent who was also a prisoner, and gave them a few minutes alone to chat.
 According to Starr, Norman told him that the Germans knew everything about SOE and that there was no point in hiding information.
 Norman also said that the Germans must have infiltrated SOE headquarters in London.

 On the second day of interrogation, to bolster Starr's suspicion that SOE in London had been infiltrated and that the Germans knew everything about SOE, Vogt showed Starr copies of correspondence from SOE headquarters and field agents which the Germans had obtained.
 Starr admitted to a few things that Vogt already knew.
-Kieffer entered the interrogation at that point and showed Starr a large map of France and asked Starr to draw a line around his area of operations.
+Kieffer entered the interrogation at that point, showed Starr a large map of France, and asked Starr to draw a line around his area of operations.
 Starr did so.
 He was a graphic artist whose artistic lettering pleased Kieffer so much that he asked Starr to redraw the map.
 Starr agreed to do so and expanded his own area of operations to conceal the existence of SOE networks near his.
-Thus began Starr's collaboration with SD for which he was rewarded with a room of his own, permission to eat in the German officer's mess and gifts of chocolate and cigarettes.
+Thus began Starr's collaboration with SD for which he was rewarded with a room of his own, permission to eat in the German officer's mess, and gifts of chocolate and cigarettes.
 Starr later claimed that he had never given any information of importance to Kieffer and had instead been gathering information on SD to provide to SOE.
-Starr later tried to escape but was recaptured.
+Starr also tried to escape but was recaptured.

 Kieffer's sources of information on SOE included Henri Déricourt, a double agent who was in charge of arranging clandestine air flights to bring SOE agents to France and to return them to England.
 Agents gave Déricourt uncoded personal correspondence and official reports to send back by plane to England.
 He made copies and gave them to the Germans, which provided Kieffer with a wealth of personal information about SOE agents and their work.